Cognigy/Documentation/docs/ai-copilot/configuration.md

 # AI Copilot Configuration

-The AI Copilot configuration refers to the AI Copilot Config, which you can define via API to configure the position and size of the widgets in your grid.

-The workspace can be customized to display various types of content, such as HTML, adaptive cards, or iframes.
-While configuring your grid, you can choose the best placement for specific types of widgets.
+The AI Copilot configuration refers to the size and position of the widgets in your grid.
+The agent workspace can be customized to display various types of content, such as HTML, adaptive cards, or iframes.
+This allows the agents to quickly access important data, such as user profile or ticket information regarding the user's issue, without having to spend additional time searching the database.

+You can configure your workspace in the following ways:

+1. In the Endpoint settings, select `None` from Copilot Config dropdown menu.
+This will enable a default grid, which you can edit using the Copilot: Set Grid Node.
-The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a default if configured within the Endpoint settings.
-It is not mandatory as the Set Grid Node can be used as the sole source of the grid config as well.
+2. Alternatively, The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a default if configured within the Endpoint settings.

 ## AI Copilot Grid